 We'll visit up-close and discover interesting facts and anecdotes about:

-* The White House, the south lawn and the National Ellipse
+* The White House, Presidential Park, and the National Ellipse

 * The Lincoln Memorial

 * The Vietnam Veterans Memorial (the Wall, the 3 Servicemen and the Vietnam Women's Memorial)

 * The World War II Memorial